medic/cht-docs/content/en/apps/guides/updates/preparing-for-4.0.md

 After pushing your app config (see "CHT Conf" above), you can proceed to go through each of your forms in a browser and on a device to ensure there's no errors.

+### Notable changes to form behavior

+#### XPath expressions

+* Proper syntax in XPath expressions is more strictly enforced (e.g. parameters passed to the `concat` function must be separated by commas)
+* The behavior of expressions referencing _invalid XPath paths_ (both absolute and relative) has changed.
+Previously, an invalid XPath path (one pointing to a non-existent node) was evaluated as being equivalent to an empty string.
+So, `/invalid/xpath/path = ''` would evaluate to `true`.
+Now that expression will evaluate to `false` since invalid XPath paths are no longer considered equivalent to empty strings.
+    * Validation has been added to `cht-conf` that can detect many invalid XPath paths and will provide an error when trying to upload a form.
+* The value returned for an _unanswered_ number question, when referenced from an XPath expression, has changed from `0` to `NaN`.
+This can affect existing logic comparing number values to `0`.

+#### Layout

+* The `horizontal` and `horizontal-compact` appearances are now deprecated (a warning will be displayed by cht-conf when uploading to the server).
+The `columns`, `columns-pack`, and `columns-n` appearances should be used instead.
+See [the documentation](https://docs.getodk.org/form-question-types/#select-widget-with-columns-pack-appearance) for more details.
+* [Markdown syntax](https://docs.getodk.org/form-styling/#markdown) is now supported for all question labels (and not just `note` fields).

+#### Updated XPath functions

+* The `format-date` and `format-date-time` functions no longer accept month values that are `<= 0` (e.g. `1984-00-23`).
+This is notable because some patterns for calculating dates based on an offset of a certain amount of years/months relied on this functionality (e.g. birth date).
+    * See the details below regarding the new `add-date` function for a cleaner way of calculating dates based on an offset.
+* The behavior of the `today` function has changed to return the current date at _midnight_ in the current timezone instead of at the _current time_.
+To get the current date _and current time_ use the `now` function.
+* `decimal-date-time`:
+    * The behavior of this function has changed with regard to the default timezone used when calculating the decimal value of a date that does not include any timezone information. _(Note that the values from basic `date` questions do NOT include time zone information.)_ Previously, the timezone used in the calculation for dates with no timezone information was UTC.
+Now, the user's current timezone will be used.
+        * Practically speaking, this means it is no longer safe to assume that the output from `decimal-date-time`, for a value from a basic `date` question, will be a whole number.
+Now it is likely that a _decimal value_ will be returned (with the numbers after the decimal point representing the offset of the user's timezone from UTC).
+    * Previously this function would accept various string parameters (e.g. date strings with various formats) as input.
+Now, the only string values it will only accept are ones formatted according to ISO 8601 (e.g. `2022-10-03`).
+        * Strings containing date values should be parsed with the [`date` function](https://docs.getodk.org/form-operators-functions/#date) before calling `decimal-date-time`.

+#### New XPath functions

+* Custom CHT functions:
+    * [`add-date`]({{< relref "apps/reference/forms/app#add-date" >}}) - Adds the provided number of years/months/days/hours/minutes to a date value.
+* ODK Functions:
+    * Repeats and other node sets:
+        * [`position`](https://docs.getodk.org/form-operators-functions/#position) - Returns the current iteration index within a repeat group.
+        * [`count`/`count-non-empty`](https://docs.getodk.org/form-operators-functions/#count) - Returns the number of elements in a repeat group.
+            * Now is re-calculated when the size of the `repeat` changes
+    * [`once`](https://docs.getodk.org/form-operators-functions/#once) - Returns the value of the given expression if the question's value is empty.
+Otherwise, returns the current value of the question.
+    * [`checklist`/`weighted-checklist`](https://docs.getodk.org/form-operators-functions/#checklist) - Returns `True` when the required number of affirmative responses is given.

+#### Known issues

+* The answer to a non-relevant question [is not immediately cleared](https://github.com/medic/cht-core/issues/7674) when the question becomes non-relevant and is still provided to XPath expressions that reference the question.
+When the form is submitted, the non-relevant answers will be cleared and any dependent XPath expressions will be re-evaluated.
+* This behavior applies both to questions that were answered and later became non-relevant as well as to questions which have configured default values.

+#### Community cht-upgrade-helper

+An unofficial [cht-upgrade-helper](https://github.com/jkuester/cht-upgrade-helper) utility has been created by a community member that can help flag form elements that should be manually reviewed before upgrading to `4.0.0`.
+It is not officially supported by Medic and is provided as-is.